dheerajravishankar/dheerajravishankar/README.md

 ## 🚀 About Me
 - 🔭 Working on **React, Angular, Node and Java LWC**
 - 🌱 Expanding into **Spring Boot (Kotlin/Java)** and **cloud architecture**
-- 👯 Love collaborating on **full-stack apps, dashboards, and automation projects**
+- 🤝 Love collaborating on **full-stack apps, dashboards, and automation projects**
-- ⚡ Fun fact: I’m a **woodworker & passionate cook** outside of coding
+- ⚡ Fun fact: I’m a **Wood worker & passionate cook** outside of coding

 ---